 Trauma Informed Practice

-Shiatsu Therapy is a unique non-invasive manual therapy that originated in Japan.
-People find it deeply relaxing and it stimulates and supports the body's natural ability to heal and balance itself.
+A non-invasive manual therapy originated in Japan to give you profound relaxation while stimulating and supporting the body's natural ability to heal and balance itself.

 What Shiatsu is good for